jiangyuinsar/T-rate/README.md

 ![Figure 2.
 Example output from the control experiment.](figures/Figure_control_experiment_results.png)

 *Figure 2.
-Input data and inversion results for the synthetic control experiment. (a) Observed event-rate ratio, R/r, and modeled conditional intensity. (b) Inferred stressing-rate history and cumulative stress history. (c) Joint posterior probability distribution of the model parameters.*
+Input data and inversion results for the synthetic example experiment. (a) Observed event-rate ratio, R/r, and modeled conditional intensity. (b) Inferred stressing-rate history and cumulative stress history. (c) Joint posterior probability distribution of the model parameters.*

 The posterior parameter file is organized as: